digitalcredentials/wallet-attached-storage-spec/spec.md

 #### Stored data is opaque to the storage provider

-* Stored data needs to be opaque to the storage provider.
-That is, unless a user explicitly authorizes it (via the sharing and permission mechanisms), storage providers need to be unable to read the data stored on their servers in an un-encrypted format.

-* For plausible deniability, the spec needs to be able to support situations where all data (even marked as public-readable) is encrypted at rest
+* The spec needs to support (though not require) end-to-end client side encryption of the space.
+For plausible deniability, this might need to include all all data (even marked as public-readable) is encrypted at rest

 #### Replication to user-controlled local and cloud servers